- Learning Center

 Once you have an overall picture of your business objectives, narrow down your questions to focus on the more immediate goals that will help you get there.
 Make sure to stay realistic: keep your plan of action within the resources that you have available, your user base, and your specific market needs.

-Here are some business strategies to consider.
+Here are business strategies to consider.

 If you’re choosing a growth strategy, it means you’re focused on introducing new products or features or expanding into new markets.
 Looking for a competitive edge by offering a unique experience your potential customers won’t find anywhere else?
 Found a new customer base through market research or professional networking?
 That’s when to consider a growth strategy for your business.